Did you recently change your name due to marriage, divorce, or court order and need to update your passport?

 You will receive your new passport, as well as your other documents, in the mail in the coming weeks.

-As you wait for your passport in the mail, you can continue your name change elsewhere.
+As you wait for your passport, you can continue your name change elsewhere.

 How long does a passport name change take?

-After submitting your application, it typically 4-6 weeks for routine service and 2-3 weeks for expedited service.
-To learn more about current processing times for U.S. Passports, visit travel.state.gov.
+After submitting your application, it typically takes 4–6 weeks for routine service and 2–3 weeks for expedited service.
+For the latest processing times, visit travel.state.gov.

 How much does a passport name change cost?